Arrested? Call (800) 838-1566 Now for a Free Experienced Criminal Defense Consultation. No Obligation!

 Endangerment and reckless endangerment are criminal charges when you risk injury or harm to someone by your careless, reckless, or negligent behavior.
 Criminal endangerment is typically a misdemeanor offense.

-Reckless endangerment is a a more serious charge, most commonly used when the endangering act is serious and risky enough that it could result in serious injury or death to another person.
+Reckless endangerment is a more serious charge, most commonly used when the endangering act is serious and risky enough that it could result in serious injury or death to another person.

-Reckless endangerment is typically categorized as a felony, which can carry with it penalties of more than 1 year in prison, if convicted of the offense.
+Reckless endangerment is typically categorized as a felony, which can carry with it penalties of more than 1 year in prison if convicted of the offense.

 This charge is often related to an assault offense, and may be a charges reduction from an assault.